ICGC-TCGA-PanCancer/pancancer-documentation/docs/prod_cluster_with_bindle.md

 cluster to run real workflows or just as a general GridEngine or Hadoop environment.
 Those topics are beyond the scope of this document but are covered in other SOPs.
-When you finish with a node or cluster you can terminate it or, dependening on the environment, you can suspend it for use later.
+When you finish with a node or cluster you can terminate it or, depending on the environment, you can suspend it for use later.
 Keep in mind suspend works for single nodes but clusters of nodes cannot be suspended and then booted up later again on most cloud infrastructure because IP addresses typically change and this disrupts things like GridEngine